-- Engagement with a TSP theme-expert Clinical Advisor who will guide and support the development of the research study or clinical trial.
+- Engagement with a TSP theme-expert Clinical Lead who will guide and support the development of the clinical study.

 - A fully funded associate will co-design the clinical study proposal, support ethics approval, prepare timelines and cost templates, and liaise with the chief investigator.

-- A fully-funded bid specialist will help identify sources of grant funding, and will support the development and submission of funding applications.
+- A fully-funded bid specialist will help identify sources of grant funding, and will support the revision of funding applications.

 - Once funding is secured, a clinical study will be initiated, recruitment managed within the NIHR by the Clinical Research Network (CRN) Wessex, and results evaluated, shared and published in a timely manner.